outdreamer/build-a-cure-1/docs/to_do.md

   - randomly assigned indexes: |suppose thought1 assumed| that3 DPC |suppose thought6 assumed| that8 ALL_N9 ALL_N10 ALL_N11
   - consolidate output of index_type patterns like 'modifier clause'

-  - pattern processing order: examine iterations (lists/if conditions) that determine processing order:
+  - examine iterations (lists/if conditions) that determine processing order:
     (supported_pattern_variables, pos_tags, all_pattern_version_types, reversed keys, etc)
     - add ordered pos-tagging pattern_map to apply preference order to correct incorrectly identified word pos - isolate which tags would be identified as other objects first